Danger-code/Danger-code/README.md

-- 👋 Hi, I’m @Danger-code a Web designer, aspiring programmer PHP.
+- 👋 Hi, I’m @Danger-code a Web Developer.
-- 👀 I’m interested in programming in PHP, HTML and CSS.
-- 🌱 I’m currently learning PHP language.
-- 💞️ I’m looking to collaborate on Sorelle Ronco a jewelery e-commerce
 - 📫 How to reach me giacomobat96@gmail.com

 <!---